jpolton/NEMO_docs/docs/index.rst

 ACTIONS: (16 Jan 2016)
 * Tidy up and close this work Object.
 * Are there still non compressed netcdf output files?
+No
+* Does gzipping improve disk storage for already compressed netcdf files?

 ISSUES: